EMBRYOPSIDA Pirani & Prado

-Roots with N-fixing Frankia, rootlets clustered, of limited growth [Proteoid roots]; flavonols, biflavonoids +, flavones, myricetin 0; nodes 1:1; banded apotracheal parenchyma +; broad compound rays + (0); stomata usu. tetracytic [hidden], transversely oriented; leaves 4-16-whorled, scale-like, margins entire, stipules 0; plant monoecious or dioecious, inflorescence capitate-spicate, one flower/bract, bracts and bracteoles ± well-developed; staminate flowers: P 2 ["inner bracteoles"], median; A 1, filaments incurved in bud, anthers ± longer than connective, thecae separate or not; tapetal cells uni(bi-)nucleate; pollen infratectum not granular; pistillode 0; carpellate flowers: bracteoles large; P 0; G without P or A, only abaxial fertile, stigma wet; ovules bitegmic, micropyle endostomal, outer integument 3-4 cells across, inner integument 2-3 cells across, parietal tissue 5-7 cells across, supra-chalazal tissue massive, tracheids +, vascular bundle branched in chalaza; megaspore mother cells numerous, embryo sacs several, with chalazal caecum (reaching the funicle); fruit a samara, freed as the much accrescent bracteoles separate; seed coat adnate to pericarp; endosperm 0; n = 8[Gymnostoma]-14; germination epigeal, phanerocotylar.
+Roots with N-fixing Frankia, rootlets clustered, of limited growth [Proteoid roots]; flavonols, biflavonoids +, flavones, myricetin 0; nodes 1:1; banded apotracheal parenchyma +; broad compound rays + (0); stomata on the stem, usu. tetracytic [hidden], transversely oriented; leaves 4-16-whorled, scale-like, margins entire, stipules 0; plant monoecious or dioecious, inflorescences capitate-spicate, one flower/bract, bracts and bracteoles ± well-developed; staminate flowers: P 2 ["inner bracteoles"], median; A 1, filament incurved in bud, anthers ± longer than connective, thecae separate or not; tapetal cells uni(bi-)nucleate; pollen infratectum not granular; pistillode 0; carpellate flowers: bracteoles large; P 0; staminodes 0; G with abaxial member only fertile, stigma wet; ovules bitegmic, micropyle endostomal or nucellus apex exposed, outer integument 3-4 cells across, inner integument 2-3 cells across, parietal tissue 5-8 cells across, supra-chalazal tissue massive, central tracheids +, vascular bundle branched in chalaza; megaspore mother cells numerous, embryo sacs several, chalazal caecum +, (reaching the funicle); fruit a samara, freed as the much accrescent bracteoles separate; seed coat adnate to pericarp; endosperm 0; n = 8[Gymnostoma]-14; germination epigeal, phanerocotylar.

 4[list]/95.
 South East Asia and Malesia to the S.W.
 Pacific, esp.
 Australia (map: from Coetzee & Muller 1984; Fl.
 Austral.
 3. 1989; fossils blue, see references below).
 [Photo - Collection.]

 Evolution.
 Divergence & Distribution.
-Casuarinaceae fossils are known from Tertiary deposits in South Africa and Argentina (Coetzee & Muller 1984); material from the Eocene of Patagonia has been placed in Gymnostoma (Zamaloa et al. 2006).
+Casuarinaceae fossils are known from Caenozoic deposits in South Africa, the Ninety East Ridge in the Indian Ocean, and Argentina (Coetzee & Muller 1984; Hill & Brodribb 2001); material from the Eocene ca 52.2 m.y.a. of Patagonia has been placed in Gymnostoma (Zamaloa et al. 2006).
 Casuarinaceae were especially prominent in the lower Middle Miocene of New Zealand (Lee et al. 2001; Pole 2003).

-Some diversification in Allocasuarina may be associated with the aridification of the Nullarbor Plain some 14-13 m.y.a. that separated eastern and western clades (Crisp & Cook 2007).
+The diversification rate increased in Allocasuarina (Bouchenak-Khelladi et al. 2015), and this may be associated with the aridification of the Nullarbor Plain some 14-13 m.y.a. that separated eastern and western clades (Crisp & Cook 2007).

 Chemistry, Morphology, etc. Do flavananols occur in this family?
 The starch grains are distinctive (Czaja 1978).
 Crystals have been observed in the cuticle (Flores & Moseley 1982).

-The texture of what some have called the outer and inner bracteoles of the male flowers is very different; the latter are called the perianth here, however, inflorescence development is clearly very complex (Flores & Moseley 1982).
-In a floral diagram, Swamy (1948b) showed the carpels as being collateral, but he talked about them as if they were superposed.
-The ovules are described as being orthotropous by Johnson and Wilson (1993), but they are drawn as anatropous by Treub (1891), Swamy (1948) and Flores and Moseley (1982).
-The nucellus of C. montana protrudes broadly between the integuments, so the ovule is naked and there is a sort of nucellar beak, but this is because of the great development of the megaspore mother cells in the lower part of the nucellus (Swamy 1948).
-There are no transitional leaves between the cotyledons and scale leaves, and there is a whorl of buds at the cotyledonary node.
+The texture of what some have called the outer and inner bracteoles of the staminate flowers is very different; the latter are called the perianth here, however, inflorescence development is clearly very complex (Flores & Moseley 1982).
+In a floral diagram, Swamy (1948b) illustrated collateral carpels, but he talked about the carpels as if they were superposed (as also in Swamy 1955).
+The ovules are described as being orthotropous (straight) by Johnson and Wilson (1993), but they are drawn as anatropous by Treub (1891), Swamy (1948b) and Flores and Moseley (1982).
+Although Swamy (1944, 1948b) talked about quite well developed parietal tissue in the ovule, in the first article a well-developed nucellar cap is illustrated.
+The nucellus of Casuarina montana (= C. junghuhniana) protrudes broadly between the integuments, so the apex of the nucellus is exposed and there is a sort of nucellar beak; this is because of the great development of the megaspore mother cells in the lower part of the nucellus (Swamy 1948).

 Phylogeny.
 Steane et al. (2003) provide a phylogeny of the family.
-Although the monophyly of Causarina s.l. has never been in doubt, it has been split into four genera, themselves probably monophyletic; Gymnostoma is sister to the rest of the family and has many plesiomorphous features.
+Gymnostoma is sister to the rest (see also Xiang et al. 2014) and it also has many plesiomorphous features.
 Both its carpels are fertile (although this feature is likely to be an apomorphy, given the situation in the rest of the order), with 2 ovules/carpel, its stem stomata are not hidden, and perhaps n = 8.